-Drawing from plaster casts enables the beginner to analyse shape and proportion, and to render the effects of light and shadow without the complications of colour or movement.
-It encourages a methodical approach from the start and is the best way to learn the language of seeing.
-In addition to training the eye, cast drawing promotes skills essential for portraiture, as well as an appreciation of historical sculpture.
+Drawing from plaster casts teaches students how to render form through the effect of light and shadow, without the complication of colour, or movement.
+It promotes a methodical approach, and is the best way to learn the language of seeing through values (tone).
+In addition to training the eye, cast drawing fosters skills essential to portraiture, as well as nurturing an appreciation of historical sculpture.

 Figure Drawing & Painting

-The ability to draw and paint accurately from life is a basic artistic requirement.
-At the Sarum Studio, sustained poses allow ample time for a comprehensive enquiry into gesture and proportion, modelling and colour.
-On attaining requisite drawing skills students proceed to painting, learning to key colours to nature using a traditional palette.
-They are also taught how to prepare canvas and grounds, and how to make oil paint and painting media.
+The ability to draw and paint accurately from life is a fundamental artistic requisite.
+At the Sarum Studio, sustained poses and regular critiques encourage a comprehensive enquiry into gesture and proportion, modelling and colour.
+On attaining mandatory drawing skills, students progress to painting, using a traditional palette of historically proven colours.
+They also learn how to prepare canvas and grounds, and how to make paint and painting media.

 Using the sight-size method, students are guided through the process of drawing or painting a head from life.
 Clear objectives are set for each sitting, which are explained with practical demonstrations and frequent critiques.

 A full academic year (in practice thirty weeks) is the absolute minimum for the most basic training, during which students can expect to graduate from cast to portrait drawing, and from figure drawing to painting using a limited palette.
 Over the full course of three years, students further develop visual and technical skills through constant practice and the challenge of more ambitious projects, particularly in the field of portraiture.
 In addition, a two-week sculpture course is offered twice a year, which students are encouraged to attend.